About Us

 Our Team

-Babette started her career working for Yves Saint Laurent later moving to Chanel then Gucci.
+Babette began her career at Yves Saint Laurent, followed by Chanel and Gucci.

-In 2008 she founded The Society Club, a rare and out of print book shop and literary members club.
-A London Soho landmark which published poetry and photo books and served as host to the Booker Prize judging committee.
+In 2008, she founded The Society Club —a rare and out-of-print bookshop and literary members’ club.
+Establishing itself as a cultural landmark in London’s Soho, it published poetry and photography volumes and served as the meeting place for the Booker Prize judging committee.

-Regarded as one of Europe’s leading style experts Babette has consulted for Selfridges and Hermes and been featured in Vogue, WWD, AnOther and The Financial Times.
+Widely regarded as one of Europe’s leading style experts, Babette has consulted for Selfridges and Hermès, and her work has been featured in Vogue, WWD, AnOther, and The Financial Times.

 Matt Holland